cdurf1/Trial/Config_and_using_HSM_6_0.md

 <a id="6.5"></a>
 ## Add a Robinhood Policy Engine server

 The Robinhood policy engine can be used to automate HSM activities.
 Each instance of Robinhood and its RDBMS supports a single file system.
 A single server can support multiple instances of Robinhood.
 The following procedure adds a Robinhood server, however configuring policies are not discussed herein.
-See the implementation guide Hierarchical Storage Management Configuration Guide for more information.
+See the implementation guide *Hierarchical Storage Management Configuration Guide* for more information.

-To add a Robinhood policy engine server, perform the steps under MAKEREF Add one or more servers.
+To add a Robinhood policy engine server, perform the steps under <a href="Creating_new_lustre_fs_3_0.md/#3.4">Add one or more servers</a>.
 In that procedure, when selecting the server profile, select **Robinhood Policy Engine** Server.
-For an overview, see MAKEREF Configuring and using Hierarchical Storage Management.
+For an overview, see <a href="Config_and_using_HSM_6_0.md/#6.0">Configuring and using Hierarchical Storage Management</a>.

 **Creating Policies**